Meglev80/Meglev80/README.md

-- 👋 Hi, I’m @Meglev80
+- 👋 Hi, I’m @Meglev80 aka Megan.
-- 👀 I’m interested in ...travel, hiking, and coding
+- 👀 I’m interested in ...travel, hiking, and coding.
-- 🌱 I’m currently learning ...everything that I can!
+- 🌱 I’m currently learning ...everything that I can!(but mostly JavaScript, Python, and front-end development)
-- 💞️ I’m looking to collaborate on ...not sure yet.
 - 📫 How to reach me ...meglev80@gmail.com

 <!---